RodolfoRodriguezMata/apple-clone/README.md

 # apple-clone
-Attemptting to recreate the Mint singup page.
+Attemptting to recreate an old Apple page.
-Project: HTML Forms
+Project: building with Backgrounds and Gradients

 <!-- PROJECT SHIELDS -->